Health Center City*(HCC) Can Treat, Shelter & Feed Over 240,000 Homeless

 Each member must sign a legal zero-tolerance agreement upon registration, which will be strictly enforced.
 Residents are required to maintain cleanliness in their personal areas and to be respectful towards their neighbors.
 While we understand that not all guests will adhere to these basic rules, those who cannot will be subject to expulsion from the property or referred to the in-house mental health facility.
 We have a strict eviction policy for individuals who show no desire to live in a respectful and civilized manner.

-After a couple of months, most of those who can conform to the rules will permanently be expelled and city will settle into a functioning shelter.
+After a couple of months, most of those who can conform to the rules will permanently be expelled and HCC will settle into a functioning shelter.
 The high-security numbers will be reduced as the need is reduced as per recommendations by the Director of Security to the board.
 Excess security staff and case managers will then be reassigned to train at one of the other forty HCC properties being built throughout the United States.

 The cost to each guest is them maintaining cleanliness and being respectful to other guests.
 This cost is minimal compared to the benefits of safety and having access to daily showers, hot meals, medical treatment, computers, library, career center, and the pursuit of happiness, and every social service one could imagine.

-Part of the healing process includes being able to sleep without fear.
-For security and treatment purposes, each Health Center City will be limited to 600 tents.
-Cities like Los Angeles and New York will require several Health Center City sites.
 Despite the high-security measures, homeless guests are free to come and go as they wish 24/7.
+Each section will have a sterilization day where guest will not have access to their tent for 6 hours pers week.
 HCC is a resort style shelter program not a prison.
 The purpose of the stringent security is to ensure the safety of those in the encampment by keeping the street out of their living environment, not a control mechanism.

-This approach not only ensures their physical and mental well-being but also protects the community from the spread of pathogens that are currently a concern.
-Most political leaders have never interacted with an unsheltered homeless person living on the street.
-They have not witnessed a disabled veteran shivering on a park bench at 4:00 AM in freezing temperatures without a blanket.
-Nor have many political leaders seen a 70-year-old woman in a wheelchair, missing all but a quarter of her legs, struggling to board a bus with all her belongings.
-(This was depicted in a photo taken by JD on a bus in Scottsdale, AZ.)
+What's the hold up?
+Why are we not acting?
+Most bureaucrats have never interacted with an unsheltered homeless person living on the street.
+Our Foundation Directors have been interacting with the unsheltered homeless for several years.
+They regularly go out into the field to gain insight to the homeless subculture.
+Most political leaders have not witnessed a disabled veteran shivering on a park bench at 4:00 AM in freezing temperatures without a blanket.
+Nor have many political leaders witnessed a 80+-year-old woman in a wheelchair, missing all but a quarter of her legs, struggling to board a bus with all her belongings.
+This was depicted in the photo on the left taken by JD on a bus in Scottsdale, AZ.
 It’s easy to remain righteous as long as we avoid facing these harsh realities.

 ___________________________________________________________